stanley-gu/standardsCh/chapter.md

 * * * *

-REWORD
-The provision of this information, along with a set of required models, guarantees that the simulation experiment represents the intention of the original authors.
-Following MIASE guidelines will thus improve the quality of scientific reporting, and will also allow more collaborative and distributed efforts in computational modeling and simulation of biological processes.
+By providing the information specified by these guidelines, along with the required models, modelers can be reasonably assured that the simulation experiment represents the intention of the original authors.
+Thus, as adoption of MIASE spreads, the quality of scientific reporting will increase, and collaborative efforts in computational modeling and simulation of biological systems is encouraged.

 ## Ontologies